SahakyanLab/kmeRtone/README.md

 ### `<genomic.coordinate>`

 `<genomic.coordinate>` is an S3-class object.
 The reason for building this class is to reduce data redundancy in genomic coordinate table (e.g. repeated number of chromosome name and unnecessary column end when case length is fixed).
-It also helps with organisation of kmertone configuration (e.g. k-mer size, case length, etc.) as the `<genomic.coordinate>` object will carry and contain those information.
+It also helps with organisation of kmeRtone configuration (e.g. k-mer size, case length, etc.) as the `<genomic.coordinate>` object will carry and contain those information.
 It utilises `<data.table>` to use its inherent feature to update by reference (instead of memory copy) for genomic coordinate table and coordinate status (case vs. k-mer coordinate).
 This will help to reduce memory (RAM) consumption and keep track what the coordinates refer to (whether the case itself or k-mer).
 The contents of the `<genomic.coordinate>` object are as follow:

 ``` r
 $chr1